 No one likes to be a tattletale.
 Okay, most people don’t like to be a tattletale.
 However, when your future dream college is at stake, which it is when you take the SAT/ACT as it accounts for 30-50% of your college application, you NEED to be a tattletale when there are testing issues.

-In this article, I will run through a list of common problems at testing sites such as:
+In this article, I'll run through a list of common problems at testing sites such as:

 - Instruction Issues